 General partner interest and incentive distribution rights.
-Initially, our general partner will be entitled to 2.0% of all quarterly distributions that we make after inception and prior to our liquidation.
+Initially, our general partner was entitled to 2.0% of all quarterly distributions that we made prior to our liquidation.
+Beginning in May 2014, our general partner elected not to contribute a proportionate amount of capital to us to maintain its general partner interest in us.
+As a result, its general partner interest has been reduced to 1.7%.
 Our general partner has the right, but not the obligation, to contribute a proportionate amount of capital to us to maintain its current general partner interest.
-Our general partner's initial 2.0% interest in our distributions may be reduced if we issue additional limited partner units in the future (other than the issuance of common units upon exercise by the underwriters of our initial public offering of their option to purchase additional common units, the issuance of common units upon conversion of outstanding subordinated units or the issuance of common units upon a reset of the incentive distribution rights) and our general partner does not contribute a proportionate amount of capital to us to maintain its 2.0% general partner interest.
+Our general partner's 1.7% interest in our distributions may be reduced if we issue additional limited partner units in the future (other than the issuance of common units upon conversion of outstanding subordinated units or the issuance of common units upon a reset of the incentive distribution rights) and our general partner does not contribute a proportionate amount of capital to us to maintain its 1.7% general partner interest.

-Our general partner also currently holds incentive distribution rights that entitle it to receive increasing percentages, up to a maximum of 50.0%, of the cash we distribute from operating surplus
+Our general partner also currently holds incentive distribution rights that entitle it to receive increasing percentages, up to a maximum of 49.7%, of the cash we distribute from operating surplus

 (as defined below) in excess of \$0.4888 per unit per quarter.
-The maximum distribution of 50.0% includes distributions paid to our general partner on its 2.0% general partner interest and assumes that our general partner maintains its general partner interest at 2.0%.
-The maximum distribution of 50.0% does not include any distributions that our general partner may receive on limited partner units that it owns.
+The maximum distribution of 49.7% includes distributions paid to our general partner on its 1.7% general partner interest and assumes that our general partner maintains its general partner interest at 1.7%.
+The maximum distribution of 49.7% does not include any distributions that our general partner may receive on limited partner units that it owns.